 Dennis Duncan shows

 Dennis is the station manager.
-You can hear him Tuesday and Thursday mornings and as part of our request shows.
+You can hear him weekday mornings for the brightest breakfast show in South Durham.

 Hospital Radio has always been a part of my life and in 1998 I moved to Shildon as my wife was a Shildon girl.
 I took a break from radio for a few years as I lost sight in both eyes due to detached retinas.
 After 26 operations I lost all sight in my right eye.
 Luckily I can still see a little.